JanneMattila/some-questions-and-some-answers/README.md

-# some-questions-and-some-answers
+# Some-Questions-And-Some-Answers (SQASA)

 Some questions that I have received with some answers that I might have provided.